ryukau/UhhyouWebSynthesizers/docs/code_walkthrough.md

 - Display value.
 - Normalized value.
 Used in GUI, but only internally.

 Why not use raw value everywhere?
-Well, that's because sometimes human perception differs from machine representation.
+That's because sometimes human perception differs from machine representation.
 [Sound pressure level](https://en.wikipedia.org/wiki/Sound_pressure#Sound_pressure_level) is an example of this problem, as decibel approximates human perception of loudness better than raw amplitude.
 So there must be an scaling mechanism to represent a same value in different ways.

 Raw value is used in DSP.
-They are refered as "DSP values" or `*.dsp` in codes.
+They are refered as "DSP values" or `*.dsp` in code.
 For example, -20 dB becomes 0.1 on raw value.

 Display value is used in GUI.
 This is what human reads.

 Normalized value is used for `<input type="range">`, and other slider type controls.
-A slider holds a normalized value for where to put a handle.
+A slider holds a normalized value to determine where to put a handle.

-- If a slider is moved, it converts the normalized value to display value for GUI (mostly for `<input type="number">`), and converts to raw value for DSP.
+- If a slider is moved, it converts a normalized value to a display value for GUI (mostly for `<input type="number">`), and converts to a raw value for DSP.
-- If the value is changed from `<input type="number">`, then a slider receives display value, and converts it to normalized value.
+- If a value is changed from `<input type="number">`, then a slider receives a display value, and converts it to a normalized value.
-- If the value is changed from DSP, then a slider receives raw value, and converts it to normalized value. (**Note**: UhhyouWebSynthesizers doesn't have this feature, but audio plugins sometimes deal with this case.)
+- If a value is changed from DSP, then a slider receives a raw value, and converts it to a normalized value. (**Note**: UhhyouWebSynthesizers doesn't have this feature, but audio plugins sometimes deal with this case.)

 ## Aims
 UhhyouWebSynthesizers is mostly about experimentation.
 So the code aims to produce prototypes as fast as possible.

 I'm trying to maximize code reuse on GUI.
 This is because I know internals and don't need visualization.

 On DSP, duplication with subtle difference is allowed for fine tuning.
-For example, it's better to reimplement feedback comb if components on feedback path interact with feedback signal.
+For example, it's better to reimplement feedback comb if components on the feedback path interact with the feedback signal.

 Providing escape hatch is important.
 Most ideas aren't great.
 So it's better to write quick dirty code to check if it's worth pursuing before committing to write better structured code.

 ### Concerns or Possible Changes
-There's some GUI boilerplate in `main.js`
+There's some GUI boilerplate in `main.js`.

-GUI can't receive values from DSP.
-This can be problematic as currently there's no way to put `smpl` or `cue` points on WAVE file from DSP side.

 There are some reserved parameter names as a result of dirty hack.
 See `Audio.render()` in `common/wave.js`.